MaTyRocK/PreVideoLoad/README.md

 # PreVideoLoad
-jQuery plugin for load thumb of videos from Vimeo and Youtube and load fully when is needed.
+Ultralight weight jQuery plugin for load thumb of videos from Vimeo and Youtube and load fully when is needed.